LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 Claude Shannon is an individual that couldn't possibly be ignored.
 He was a student of MIT contributing to many fields such as Boolean algebra and Cryptography.
-His playful nature could be shown too as he would many fun contraptions at Bell Labs like juggling machines and robotic turtles.
-But this playful nature did not sidetrack him from main problems he was aiming to solve and sharing the knowledge he has gained.
+His playful nature could be shown too, as he would make many fun contraptions at Bell Labs like juggling machines and robotic turtles.
+But this playful nature did not sidetrack him from main problems he was aiming to solve.
 His collages referred to him as someone who takes on the hard problems because they were hard by nature.
 I think we can all learn a thing from Shannon in the perseverance of seeking knowledge when the road is wrapped in a veil.